Exploring Representation Invariance in Finetuning: Evaluation

+\textbf{Qualitative result on zero-shot natural image classification.} As shown in Table~\ref{tab:isic_backbone_generalization}, we performed KNN evaluation on five unseen datasets to compare the generalization ability of different finetuned models.
+Supporting our hypothesis, the pretrained models generally exhibit better overall generalization performance than the model fully finetuned on the ISIC2018 dataset (FULL).
+Furthermore, compared to FULL, models with higher similarity (RIFT and RIFT*) tend to better preserve the generalization capability of the pretrained models.
+Interestingly, RIFT and RIFT* even improves generalization, likely due to incorporating additional transferable patterns in finetuning data.

-\paragraph{RepSim achieves flatter minima.}Generalizability is one of the most critical evaluation criteria and is considered a typical advantage of pretrained models, as they provide a good initialization.
-This section evaluates the generalizability of finetuned models by comparing sharpness, measured through the difference $\max_{\|\epsilon\| \leq \rho} \mathcal{L}_\text{cls}(\theta + \epsilon) - \mathcal{L}_\text{cls}(\theta)$, across finetuning methods.
+\textbf{Quantitative result on theoretical generalizability.} Tab.~\ref{tab:generalization} evaluates the generalizability of finetuned models by comparing the sharpness of the loss function (i.e., stability under perturbations), measured as $\max_{\|\epsilon\| \leq \rho} \mathcal{L}_\text{cls}(\theta + \epsilon) - \mathcal{L}_\text{cls}(\theta)$, across different finetuning methods.
 Lower sharpness reflects better generalizability.
-The results in Tab.~\ref{tab:generalization} compare the generalizability of full finetuning (FULL), RepSim (our method), and the pretrained model backbone (LINEAR).
-The LINEAR method outperforms FULL with an average sharpness of {0.0182}, demonstrating its robustness due to the pretrained initialization.
+LINEAR outperforms FULL with an average sharpness of {0.0182}, demonstrating its robustness due to the pretrained initialization.
 FULL exhibits a higher average sharpness of {0.0271}, indicating weaker generalization.
-RepSim achieves the lowest average sharpness of {0.0158}, demonstrating its ability to achieve flatter minima and better generalization.
-Notably, RepSim consistently performs better than FULL across all datasets, with particularly strong results on APTOS2019, where its sharpness ({0.0180}) is significantly lower than that of FULL ({0.0652}).
-These results highlight RepSim's effectiveness in bridging the gap between pretrained models and finetuned models, offering a promising approach for improving generalization in model optimization.
+RIFT achieves the lowest average sharpness of {0.0158}, demonstrating its ability to achieve flatter minima and better generalization.
+Notably, RIFT consistently performs better than FULL across all datasets, with particularly strong results on APTOS2019, where its sharpness ({0.0180}) is significantly lower than that of FULL ({0.0652}).
+These results highlight that, under representation similarity constraints, RIFT actively guides the optimization landscape toward flatter and more generalizable minima.

-\paragraph{Enhanced parameter centrality for multi-task learning.} Results in Tab.~\ref{tab:distance_comparison} demonstrate that the {RepSim} method exhibits better parameter centrality across multiple datasets, thereby validating its adaptability in multi-task training.
-Specifically, the {RepSim} method significantly reduces the distance of model parameters to the average parameter center on four datasets: {ISIC2018}, {APTOS2019}, {MedFM-Chest}, and {MedFM-Endo}, with reductions of 0.42, 0.04, 0.04, and 0.10, respectively.
-Although the distance increases slightly (by 0.22) on the {MedFM-Colon} dataset, the overall performance of {RepSim} remains superior to the {FULL} method, with an average distance reduction of 0.08.
-These results indicate that the {RepSim} method can more effectively extract shared features, achieving better parameter centrality and generalization in multi-task training.